IainNZ/ORSoftwareTools2014/VisualizationR/README.md

 ## Assignment

-Run the following code and save the output the 3 plots.
+Run the following code and save the 3 plots that are produced.
 Submit a document with the three plots on Stellar.

 ```
 library(ggplot2)